Local produce and market cuisine: our Montréal restaurant picks

 Website

 Foodies who venture outside the city's more touristy areas will be rewarded.
-Case in point: Montréal Plaza and Juliette Plaza, delicious undertakings by chef Charles-Antoine Crête (Toqué !, El Bulli, and others) that have injected new energy into the commercial strip of Plaza St-Hubert.
+Case in point: the Montréal Plaza restaurant and Juliette Plaza bistro, delicious undertakings by chef Charles-Antoine Crête (Toqué !, El Bulli, and others) that have injected new energy into the commercial strip of Plaza St-Hubert.
 The chef invites you to enjoy his creative, rule-breaking cuisine in a funky French brasserie/country house décor, and the sweet, jewel-like setting of Juliette Plaza.
 An unforgettable dining experience!

 Montréal Plaza – 6230 Saint-Hubert Street